sirkibsirkib/trailing_cell/README.md

 assert_eq!(r.get_mut_stale().len(), 5);
 ```

-See the tests for some more commented examples
+See `tests.rs` for more annotated examples.